NostosArch/Nand2Tetris/README.md

     - Kept the usage of Mathematical Multiplication and Division operations in Graphical operations to a minimum and replaced most of them with a Software implementation of Logical Left and Right Shift Operations.

     - Observed a speed up of whopping **6x** when playing Flappy Bird.
 Before this change the game was practically impossible to play and using shifting and bit masking operations instead played a major part in speeding up the calculations.

-## Future Work and Optimizations:

-1. Add Break, Continue, Switch statements and "<<" and ">>" shift operators to the Jack Language.
-2. Optimize the VMTranslator to generate less assembly code.